CycloneDX/sbom-utility/README.md

 ### Vulnerability

+This command will extract basic vulnerability report data from an SBOM that has a "vulnerabilities" list or from a standalone VEX in CycloneDX format.
+It includes the ability to filter reports data by applying regex to any of the named column data.

-This command will extract basic vulnerability report data.
-More column data and flags to filter results are planned.
+**Note**: More column data and flags to filter results are planned.

 #### Where flag filtering

 In addition a `where` filter flag can be supplied to only include results where values match supplied regex.
 Supported keys for the `where` filter include the following column names in the report (i.e., `id`, `bom-ref`, `created`
 `published`, `updated`, `rejected` and `description`).

-- **Note**: filtering using `source.name` and `source.url` are coming soon
+**Note**: filtering using `source.name` and `source.url` are coming soon

 #### Format flag